 The Kaleds reveal the history of Skaro at this point to the Doctor.
 A war has been raging between two humanoid civilisations, the Kaleds and the Thals for 1000 years.
 All cities and civilisations have been destroyed except for one from each race.

 The use of nuclear and atomic weapons has slowly over the centuries destroyed the surface of Skaro, turning it into an irradiated wasteland.
 Both the Kaleds and the Thals have begun to slowly mutate.
 Whilst the mutants, disparagingly referred to as Mutos are cast out into the wilderness to die.
 More and more Mutos are born every generation on both sides.
-Davros meanwhile a crippled and brilliant scientist is the head of the Kaled scientific elite, working on finding out what the Kaled mutation cycle will become.
+Davros meanwhile a crippled and brilliant scientist is the head of the Kaled scientific elite.

 The Doctor and Harry are taken to the Kaled bunker, whilst Sarah is abducted by a group of Mutos.
 The Mutos want to kill Sarah, but one of them named Sevrin saves her.
 Sadly however Sarah and Sevrin are later captured by the Thals who force them to work on their rocket.

-The Thals are building a rocket to launch at the Kaled city which will finally exterminate their enemies.
+The Thals are building a rocket to launch at the Kaled city which they believe will finally exterminate their enemies.

 Davros has discovered that the Kaleds are destined to mutate into a hideous, amorphous blob like creature.
 After creating several of these Kaled mutants, Davros creates robotic casings to house them.

 However he also tampers with the Kaled mutants minds.
-He removes all emotions that he considers weak such as love, compassion and pity from their minds, but he also programmes a strong aggression towards all life forms that are different to them as well.
+He removes all emotions that he considers weak such as love, compassion and pity from their minds, but and programmes a strong aggression towards all life forms that are different to them as well.

 Davros believes that one race must dominate the others in order to survive, and so he wants to make sure that this new race of Kaleds will treat all other life forms as their enemies.